fBoatengs/Diamond_Data_Analysis/README.md

 ## Dataset Description

 We dissect a comprehensive diamond dataset, focusing on the intricate dance between cut, carat, and price.
 This dataset captures the essence of diamonds, including their rarity and the renowned "Four Cs."
 Our focus remains on cut, carat, and price – attributes central to a diamond's identity.

-### Attributes of Interest

 Three pivotal attributes drive our analysis: cut, carat, and price.
 Cut, ranging from "Ideal" to "Fair," shapes a diamond's brilliance.
 Carat measures weight, affecting rarity.
 Price, reflecting a diamond's value, integrates various attributes.

-### Dataset Structure

-Our dataset holds a treasure trove of attributes.
-We explore cut, carat, and price alongside other dimensions.
-This exploration adds context to the intricate relationships within the dataset.

 ## Data Analysis